-As part of their oversight functions, the Boards of Directors of PG&E Corporation and Pacific Gas and Electric Company oversee PG&E’s political engagement policies, programs, and practices.
-The Public Policy Committee of the PG&E Corporation Board of Directors is responsible for advising and assisting the Boards with respect to public policy and corporate responsibility issues that significantly affect the interests of the customers, shareholders, or employees of PG&E. This board-level oversight responsibility may include establishing general requirements and dollar thresholds for management approval of political expenditures, and reviewing public policy issues that may affect customers, shareholders, or employees.
-(Specific contributions may be approved by the PG&E Corporation Chief Executive Officer, the Pacific Gas and Electric Company President, or the companies’ Senior Vice President – Corporate Affairs.)
+As part of their oversight functions, the Boards of Directors of PG&E Corporation and Pacific Gas and Electric Company oversee PG&E's political engagement policies, programs, and practices.
+The Compliance and Public Policy Committee of the PG&E Corporation Board of Directors is responsible for advising and assisting the Boards with respect to public policy and corporate responsibility issues that significantly affect the interests of the customers, shareholders, or employees of PG&E. This board-level oversight responsibility may include establishing general requirements and dollar thresholds for management approval of political expenditures, and reviewing public policy issues that may affect customers, shareholders, or employees.
+(Specific contributions may be approved by the PG&E Corporation Chief Executive Officer, a Pacific Gas and Electric Company President, or the companies' Senior Vice President – External Affairs and Public Policy.)
 The Boards of Directors also approve the overall corporate budgets that support PG&E's political activities.

 Subject to this board-level oversight, management is responsible for developing the strategies and the day-to-day decisions and activities regarding how expenditures and advocacy activities can further PG&E's business objectives, and best serve the interests of customers, shareholders, employees, and the public.